pranav01999/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+a list of my fravorite things:
+- 🐱
+- 🐶
+- 👶
+- 💻
+- 🩰

+In order, my fravorite flavours of icecream
+1. chocolate
+2. rocky road
+3. strawberry